miheer-diwan/NeRF/README.md

-﻿# NeRF (Neural Radiance Field)
+﻿# NeRF

-Neural Radiance Field is a generative model of sorts, conditioned on a collection of images and accurate poses (e.g. position and rotation), that allows you to generate new views of a 3D scene shared by the images, a process often referred to as “novel view synthesis.”
-In simple words, NeRF renders a new view of an object when given some input views.
+NERF (Neural Radiance Fields) is a method that can synthesize novel 3D views of complex scenes by optimizing an underlying continuous volumetric scene function using a sparse set of input views.

-This project is an implementation of NeRF using the Lego dataset for NeRF from the original author’s link [here](https://drive.google.com/drive/folders/1lrDkQanWtTznf48FCaW5lX9ToRdNDF1a).
+This project is an implementation of NeRF using the [Lego Dataset](https://drive.google.com/drive/folders/1lrDkQanWtTznf48FCaW5lX9ToRdNDF1a)

-### Approach
+## Approach

-The basic NeRF approach represents a scene using a fully-connected (non-convolution) deep neural network, whose input is a single continuous 5D coordinate (spatial location (x,y,z) and viewing direction θ, ψ) and whose output is the volume density and view-dependent emitted radiance at that spatial location.
+This approach represents a scene using a fully-connected (non-convolution) deep neural network, whose input is a single continuous 5D coordinate (spatial location (x,y,z
+) and viewing direction θ,ψ
+) and whose output is the volume density and view-dependent emitted radiance at that spatial location.

+The views are synthesized by querying 5D coordinates along camera rays and use classic volume rendering techniques to project the output colors and densities into an image.
+Because volume rendering is naturally differentiable, the only input required to optimize the representation is a set of images with known camera poses.

 <p align="center">
   <img src="Assets\procedure.jpg" alt="procedure" width="500"/>
 </p>

-The implementation code is given in Wrapper.ipynb.
+Please refer to the [Wrapper.ipynb](Wrapper.ipynb) file for implementation details.

-### Results
+## Results
 <p align="center">
   <img src="Results\NeRF.gif" alt="NeRF" width="350"/>
 </p>

-### References
+## References
 1. https://rbe549.github.io/spring2023/hw/hw0/
 2. Ben Mildenhall, Pratul P. Srinivasan, Matthew Tancik, Jonathan T.
 Barron, Ravi Ramamoorthi, Ren Ng, ”NeRF: Representing Scenes as